semrush/intergalactic/README.md

 requests on GitHub.
 [Learn more about contributing ›](https://github.com/semrush/intergalactic/blob/master/CONTRIBUTING.md)

 ### Contributors
-Thanks to all contributors, we so awesome and that won't be possible without you! ❤️
+Thanks to all contributors, you are so awesome and that won't be possible without you! ❤️

 - [Roman Lysov](https://github.com/lsroman)
 - [Michael Sereniti](https://github.com/phytonmk)